logo

 Gail and other volunteers with SPWRC insist they do not usually advocate for dressing up wildlife animals, but Peach is a special case.

-They hope that the alopecia possum will help reduce stigma around possums in general.
+They hope that the alopecia possum will help reduce the stigma around possums in general.
 Gail told The Dodo:

 “Possums are one of the most misunderstood animals.
-People trap them, they don’t want them in their yard, they think they look prehistoric because they have more teeth than any other mammal.
+People trap them; they don’t want them in their yard; they think they look prehistoric because they have more teeth than any other mammal.
 But they’re really very beneficial.
-They’re scavengers — they eat all your insects, your bugs and your snakes."
+They’re scavengers—they eat all your insects, your bugs, and your snakes.”

 To donate a small sweater to the possum, you can address it to South Plains Wildlife Rehabilitation Center, 3308 95th Street, Lubbock, Texas, 79423.
 To help the center care for wildlife in need, you can make a monetary donation via PayPal.